assetto-corsa-web/acweb/README.md

 ## Installation

 This instruction supposes you to use Linux.
+On Windows you basically need to perform the same steps.
 You need a MySQL database and rights to upload and execute applications.
 I recommend to create a user for your web interface installation.

 1. download the latest release of acweb
 2. upload it to your server and unzip it